jamesryanwilco/Group-Meet-V1/docs/supabase-setup.md

 create policy "Users can update their own profile." on public.profiles for update using ( auth.uid() = id );

+-- (Updated) Allow users to view the profiles of fellow group members. drop policy if exists "Users can view their own profile." on public.profiles;
+create policy "Users can view profiles of self and fellow group members." on public.profiles for select using ( id = auth.uid() or exists (
+    select 1
+    from group_members gm1
+    join group_members gm2 on gm1.group_id = gm2.group_id
+    where gm1.user_id = auth.uid() and gm2.user_id = profiles.id
+  )
+);
 ```

 ### Policies for `groups` Table